 - Allow page locks

-These settings are critical to ensure that SQL is keeping the smallest lock possible when reading or writing from the table.
+These settings are critical ensuring that SQL is keeping the smallest lock possible when reading or writing from the table.
 In this CRM instance, these settings were set to false causing SQL to hold an exclusive level lock blocking all other write transactions.

 If you find your CRM instance running deadlocking issues there are a lot of great resources listed below, but if those do not resolve the issue, check the lock settings of the indexes on the following tables: